nexusformat/definitions/manual/source/design.rst

 in NeXus have undergone significant development.
 Initially, only motor positions of the relevant motors were stored without further standardization.
 This soon proved to be
-t0o little and the *NeXus polar coordinate* system :index:`was <coordinate systems; NeXus polar coordinate>` developed.
+to little and the *NeXus polar coordinate* system :index:`was <coordinate systems; NeXus polar coordinate>` developed.
 This system still is very close to angles that are meaningful to an instrument scientist